ERB'S PALSY LAWYERS

-At Morgan & Morgan, our birth injury attorneys have more than two decades of experiencing handling medical malpractice claims.
-Our firm has an excess of 2,000 people on its support staff, and its attorneys have strong relationships with consulting healthcare experts who can help demonstrate a link between your child’s injuries and your medical provider’s negligence.
+At Morgan & Morgan, our birth injury attorneys have more than two decades of experience handling medical malpractice claims.
+Our firm has in excess of 2,600 people on its support staff, and our attorneys have strong relationships with consulting healthcare experts who can help demonstrate a link between your child’s injuries and your medical provider’s negligence.
 With decades of experience practicing personal injury law, we provide compassionate representation to those who were injured due to another’s negligence.

-If you have a child who suffers from Erb’s Palsy, an attorney may be able to help you recover damages for your losses.
-A severe enough birth injury, if it is proven that it was caused by a medical professional’s negligence, has the potential to result in quite a bit of compensation, such as in this case in Chicago.
+If you have a child who suffers from Erb’s palsy, an attorney may be able to help you recover damages for your losses.
+A severe-enough birth injury, if it is proved that it was caused by a medical professional’s negligence, has the potential to result in quite a bit of compensation, such as in this case in Chicago.